Bee Mighty is paving the way for NICU graduates to ensure families have access to the therapy and equipment their needs.

 As the years progressed, our signature event, Bee Something for Bee Mighty, was born and continues to raise over 100k each year for Bee Mighty.
 We developed instrumental partnerships with the Charlotte Hornets, Novant Children’s Hospital, Levine Children’s Hospital, large and local corporations, Pediatricians, Specialists, as well as reputable therapists and equipment providers.
-We even found the tallest preemie, Michel Kidd-Gilcrest, Charlotte Hornets Forward, who became Bee Mighty’s ambassador, hosting multiple Bee Mighty grant recipients at The Hive.
+We even found the tallest preemie, Michel Kidd-Gilcrest, former Charlotte Hornets Forward, who became Bee Mighty’s ambassador, hosting multiple Bee Mighty grant recipients at The Hive.

 Heather Hucks joined Bee Mighty in 2013.
 She shared Candace and Michael’s vision after the birth of her 24 weeker, Tucker.
-Heather felt empowered to forge a path for other preemie families staying intimately connected to The Ronald McDonald House and building a private waiting area, loving called, “Tucker’s Room” for Novant’s NICU-only parents.
+Heather felt empowered to forge a path for other preemie families staying intimately connected to The Ronald McDonald House and building a private waiting area, lovingly called, “Tucker’s Room” for Novant’s NICU-only parents.

-Today, Bee Mighty is a 100% volunteer-run organization.
 Our mission is to provide funding for medical therapy and equipment to NICU graduates.

 To read more about the Richters, their family and their full journey, please follow: Mighty Shaw Blog